 4. Don’t accept a connection request from someone you’ve never met.

 “If you have a name of someone asking to connect, stop and think, have I met them?
 Do you know that the person is really who they say they are?” advises Evans.
-A lot of people secure their LinkedIn profiles by only allowing their connections to view their phone number, email, for example.
+A lot of people secure their LinkedIn profiles by only allowing their connections to view their phone number or email.
 Scammers know this, and so they pose as colleagues so that you’ll accept and connect.
 From there, they gain access to everything you let your connections see about you.

 5. There are ways to spot a fake profile.